vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 }
 ```

-In the example above we are using custom paint with name `my-custom-paint`, next let's imagine that it allows us to pass additional arguments inside, like color:
+In the case above we are using custom paint with name `my-custom-paint`, next let's imagine that it allows us to pass additional arguments inside, like color:

 ```css
 div {